Haas–Lilienthal House: History

 The House was built for merchant William Haas (brother of Abraham Haas), his wife Bertha Greenebaum, and their children Florine, Charles Williams and Alice.
 William Haas (1849–1916) was born in Reckendorf, Bavaria from a Jewish family and came to San Francisco in October 1868, rapidly establishing himself as a successful businessman.
 In 1880 he married Bertha Greenebaum (1861–1927), whose father Herman, owner of a prosperous mercantile company in California, was also from Bavaria.
 Well integrated within the affluent local Bavarian Jewish community, the couple lived in a number of different residences after their marriage before finally building a grand mansion for themselves and their children.
 Haas entrusted Bavarian architect Peter R. Schmidt and contractors McCann & Biddell to build his home in 1886.

 The house withstood the 1906 earthquake with only slight damage.
 However, the home was threatened by the devastating fire which followed the earthquake and destroyed about 40% of San Francisco.
 The Haas family watched the fire from the roof of their house, but was soon forced to evacuate by city authorities.
 So the family, along with most other San Francisco residents, went to the nearest public park, Lafayette Park, to camp out during the emergency.
 Three days after the earthquake the fire was finally stopped at Van Ness Avenue, narrowly sparing the house from destruction.

 The 1928 addition — living quarters over a garage — were built by architect Gardner Dailey to provide needed space for the additions to the family.

-Three generations of Haas and Lilienthal descendants lived at 2007 Franklin Street.
+Three generations of Haas and Lilienthal descendants lived at 2007 Franklin Street, with preserved interiors that reflect over 86 years as a family home.
 In 1972 Alice Haas-Lilienthal died, after having resided in the house for nearly eighty years; the following year, her children donated the mansion to San Francisco Heritage (known at the time as the Foundation for San Francisco's Architectural Heritage), a non-profit organization.

 The Haas–Lilienthal House was added to the U.S. National Register of Historic Places on July 2, 1973, and designated as a San Francisco Landmark on January 4, 1975.
 In 2012 it was named a National Treasure by the National Trust for Historic Preservation.